Albresky/mlir-aie/AIEDialect.md

 are always stored in the local core memory, to avoid conflicts with static data allocations in other cores.

+This op has an optional `dynamic_objfifo_lowering` attribute, to finely control whether the objectfifos in this core should be lowered using the dynamic runtime lowering.

 Examples:
 ```
 %tile = aie.tile(1, 1)